 There is a good selection of ways to get to Mersing.
 There is no airport in Mersing.
 The most popular way to get to Mersing is by bus.
 The bus ticket can be bought online.

-Buses are available to take people to Mersing from Malacca, Kuala Lumpur, Johor Bahru and Singapore.
+Buses are available to take people to Mersing from Malacca, Kuala Lumpur, Johor Bahru, and Singapore.

 Kuala Lumpur to Mersing: From Kuala Lumpur it takes about 5 to 6 hours.

-Private taxi’s are another great way to get to Mersing.
-Taxi rides are easily available from Johor Bahru, Melaka and other towns around Malaysia.
+Private taxis are another great way to get to Mersing.
+Taxi rides are easily available from Johor Bahru, Melaka, and other towns around Malaysia.

-Where is Mersing Malaysia on the Map?
+Where is Mersing Malaysia?

-Where to Stay on Mersing Malaysia
+Where To Stay in Mersing Malaysia

-Remember to check the reviews and book a place that suits you interests while traveling.
+Remember to check the reviews and book a place that suits your interests while traveling.

 Inari Hostel & Guesthouse

-At the hostel, rooms are equipped with lockers.
+Inari Hostel & Guesthouse features free WiFi and views of the city in Mersing.
+Rooms are equipped with lockers.
 The rooms include a shared bathroom.
 The rooms will provide guests with a microwave.

-Rating 8.6, Prices start from $90 for a 4 Bed House
+Rating 8.6, Prices start from $90 for a 4-bed house